JonPSmith/MultiProgPackTool/README.md

 - It breaks up a complex application into bounded context sub-applications, which are managed via NuGet packages.
 - It allows a development team to work on a bounded context sub-application separately for the main application.

 The `MultiProjPack` tool is needed because some of the projects in a sub-application can have projects that aren't linked to a 'top' project, and some projects might not be linked to any other project because they are only linked via dependency injection.
 It also builds  a combined list of the NuGet packages covering all the project.
+Both of these aren't easy to do with the normal NuGet tools.

+See [Release Notes](https://github.com/JonPSmith/MultiProgPackTool/blob/main/ReleaseNotes.md) file for changes to this tool.

+## Limitations

+NuGet packages are designed handle multi-framework NuGet packages, but when you are creating NuGet package to go into your application you want a single framework.
+This means that all the projects going into the NuGet package must all be the SAME framework, e.g. `net6.0`.

+*NOTE: If you have multiple frameworks the tool will create a NuGet package, but outputs and warning.**

 ## Overview of how to use the `MultiProjPack` tool